-It’s summer…and you know what that means, it’s getting hot!
+It’s summer, and you know what that means, it’s getting hot!
 The need for Service Technicians is increasing.
-If you’re a HVAC Service Technician in need of a new position or you’re just simply looking for career growth, here’s how you can stand out amongst your peers.
+If you’re an HVAC Service Technician in need of a new position or you’re just simply looking for career growth, here’s how you can stand out amongst your peers.

-In the HVAC Service field, there are a plethora of routes you can go in your career.
-Whether it’s industrial, commercial or residential, it’s important to highlight your accomplishments within your resume.
-When a potential employer, recruiter or staffing agent comes across your resume, they spend a total of 1 minute or less screen-lining your resume to see if you’re a great fit for the job.
-Therefore, it’s imperative that you emphasize your skill-set within your resume.
+In the HVAC Service field, there are many routes you can go in your career.
+Whether industrial, commercial, or residential, it’s essential to highlight your accomplishments within your resume.
+When a potential employer, recruiter, or hiring manager comes across your resume, they spend a total of 1 minute or less screen-lining your resume to see if you’re an excellent fit for the job.
+Therefore, you must emphasize your skill-set within your resume.

 Key points to include in your resume:

 Explicitly state if you’re more on the residential, industrial or commercial side.

 The size of package units you have worked on --- the bigger the tons, the better!

 How much knowledge do you have of the following equipment: